woile/woile.github.io/posts/2019-yearly-retrospective/index.md

 Thanks to randomness and myself, I have the chance to travel quite often.
 This year I've been to:

-- Alicante, Spain on my first climbing trip
+- Alicante, Spain on my first climbing trip.
-- Tignes, France on my first ski trip
+- Tignes, France on my first ski trip.
-- Sharm El Sheikh, Egypt to dive
+- Sharm El Sheikh, Egypt to dive.
-- Istanbul, Turkey and its other cities for tourism
+- Istanbul, Turkey and its other cities for tourism.
-- London, UK to visit my sister
+- London, UK to visit my sister.
-- Basel, Switzerland attending to the Europython conference
+- Basel, Switzerland attending to attend the Europython conference.
-- Bordeaux, France to give a talk at PyCon France
+- Bordeaux, France to give a talk at PyCon France.
-- Gent, Belgium for a festival
+- Gent, Belgium for a festival.
-- Giethoorn, The Netherlands with my mom
+- Giethoorn, The Netherlands with my mom.

 I've reduced the amount of flights I take, in order to reduce my environment impact.
 And I also don't enjoy flying.